How to recession-proof your finances

 You can get insurance for just about anything, and it can be essential to ensure that you’re insured (try saying that five times fast) if you don’t have the money set aside for repairs or replacements.
 You can also get cover for your mortgage if you find yourself unable to continue payments due to injury.
 Make sure you regularly compare prices for insurance to ensure that you are getting a good price.
 Your bank account might include insurance, so it’s worth checking that you’re not paying twice for the same thing.

-The nine things you can do to prepare for a recession
+The 9 things you can do to recession-proof your finances

 - Work out your living expenses and save up around six months worth.